andromeda-eb/Connect-Four-GUI-With-AI/README.md

 There are 69 possible fours altogether.
 If the first move of user is bottom left then number of possible fours for AI is 66.
 AI cannot get 1 diagonal, 1 vertical and 1 horizontal winning streak from the bottom left cell.
-So by default it will try to acquire the middle cell on its first turn as that is the column that holds the most control of the board.
+So by default it will try to acquire the middle cell on its first turn as that is the column that holds the most control over the board.

 # Compile and Run
 javac Main.java ConnectFourGUI.java <br>